rachsmithcodes/rachsmith.com/src/content/notes/10-years-ago-peak-parallax.md

 ---
 title: 10 years ago we were at peak parallax
 slug: 10-years-ago-peak-parallax
-added: 2023-06-18 06:35
+added: 2023-06-17T20:35:00.000Z
-updated: 2023-06-18 06:35
+updated: 2023-06-17T20:35:00.000Z
-tags: [development]
+excerpt: >-
-excerpt: "It was ten years ago when it felt like half the internet’s marketing websites had text and images sliding all around the page when you scroll.
-Ten years!"
+  It was ten years ago when it felt like half the internet’s marketing websites had text and images sliding all around the page when you scroll.
+Ten years!
 publish: true
+tags:
+  - development
 ---
 It was ten years ago when it felt like half the internet’s marketing websites had text and images sliding all around the page when you scroll.
 Ten years!